 Sewer main installation: $3,500

 Depending on the size of the space, HVAC (heating, ventilation, and air conditioning) can be a relatively inexpensive extension of your existing systems, or require the installation of a new system.
 A new HVAC system costs around $5,000 to $12,500 on average.
+HVAC pros charge $100 to $250 per hour.

 “Many of our clients choose what is called a ‘mini-split’ system,” says Bob Tschudi, Expert Review Board member and Raleigh, NC-based general contractor.
 “These systems are great at heating and cooling smaller spaces and cost a fraction of a traditional HVAC system with ducts, vents, and air returns.”

 Hire local addition and remodeling contractors for many parts of the process, such as building the structure, painting the interior and exterior, laying floors, and installing windows.
 You’ll have a general contractor oversee the entire project, costing about $300 to $500 per day.
-In addition, each additional laborer required for tasks such as building, installing, or painting costs approximately $150 to $250 per day.
+In addition, each additional laborer required for tasks such as building, installing, or painting costs $150 to $250 per day.

-Drywall and insulation: $4 to $6 per square foot
+Drywall | $4–$6 per square foot |

-Insulation: $0.30–$1 per square foot
+Insulation | $0.30–$1 per square foot |

-Foundation materials: $4 to $16 per square foot
+Foundation | $4–$16 per square foot |

-Siding: $12 per square foot
+Siding | $12 per square foot |

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.